frlemdyasov/nixos-config/README.md

 # Introduction
 This is my NixOS configuration that I'm using on my laptop.

+I am using home-manager to declaratively configure gnome.

-This setup does not use home-manager or flakes to keep it simple.
+This setup does not use flakes to keep it simple.

 # The Setup
 - Version: NixOS 25.05